bwilsoncc/basemap/README.md

 # basemap

-Files to help me build the Clatsop County basemap layers and maps.
+A collection of files that help me build and publish the Clatsop County basemap layers and maps.

 The "basemap" used in most of our web maps is not a basemap at all, because we wanted to overlay roads (and other things) on top of different aerials.
 An Esri map can